edgeimpulse/bluenrg-inference-test/README.md

     $ mbed compile -t GCC_ARM -m STEVAL_IDB008V2 --profile=develop.json
     ```
 1. Flash/verify built binary with [STSW-BNRGFLASHER](https://www.st.com/en/embedded-software/stsw-bnrgflasher.html) on Windows from address `0x10040000`
-    - Note: verify will fail, but doesn't seem to matter
+    - Note: verify will fail, but it doesn't seem to matter
-1. See output on `9600` baud rate from serial terminal
+1. See printf output on `9600` baud rate from serial terminal